-- 51% of the students did not recognize a rectangular-based prism in a context involving the number of faces, vertices and edges - 52% of the students had difficulty when determining a statement that correctly describes a given rotation. - 54% of the students were not able to identify a 3-D object that does not have parallel faces. - 57% of the students had difficulty identifying the sorting rule of two sets of quadrilaterals. - C. What are the next steps in instruction for the class and for individual students?
+54% of the students were not able to recognize a rectangular-based prism in a context involving the number of faces, vertices and edges.

+54% of the students were not able to identify which 3 D-object does not have parallel faces.

+58% of the students were not able to identify a sorting rule for two sets using a Venn diagram.

+C. What are the next steps in instruction for the class and for individual students?
 Students should draw upon their previous knowledge of 2-D shapes (polygons) to assist them in their general characteristics and will now develop more detailed ways to describe objects.
 Students will identify properties of shapes and objects and learn to use proper mathematical vocabulary to describe them.

 Students should focus on comparing the number of sides as the key attribute for classifying polygons.
 Students should be able to name the specific polygons-triangle, quadrilateral, pentagon, hexagon, and octagon.

 In the diagram below, the shaded polygons are regular polygons, and all others are irregular polygons.